arjav0703/ai-chatbot/README.md

      |             |    Gemini     | <---> |  Pinecone   |
      |             +---------------+       +-------------+
 ```
+## ⚙️ How It Works?
+💬 Frontend: Users interact with a chat interface built with React to submit questions.

+🧠 Backend: Questions are processed via LangChain.js, which orchestrates calls to the Gemini API and returns structured, relevant answers by utilizing a vector database called Pinecone.

 ## 🗂️ Project Structure
 app/api/ – Backend Stuff